BiRG/pyopls/README.md

 ```

 ## Cross-validation and Feature Importance
-The `fit()` method of the `OPLSCrossValidator` class can be used to evaluate the quality of the OPLS model.
+The `fit()` method of the `OPLSValidator` class can be used to evaluate the quality of the OPLS model.
 Unless specified as the `cv` parameter, a cross-validator is selected based on the values of the target variable.
 If the target is binary or multiclass, `sklearn.model_selection.StratifiedKFold` is used, otherwise
 `sklearn.model_selection.KFold` is used unless k=-1, then `sklearn.model_selection.LeaveOneOut` is used.